Alone Again, Natura-Diddily: Production

-Reception
+Broadcast and promotion

 According to executive producer Mike Scully, one of the reasons for killing off Maude was to increase ratings.

 The episode originally aired on the Fox network in the United States on February 13, 2000.
 It tied Dateline NBC for the 17th place (compared the season average of 37) in the ratings for the week of February 7–13, 2000, with a Nielsen rating of 10.7.
 The episode was the highest-rated show on Fox that week, and was viewed in approximately 10.8 million households.

 Scully has admitted that another reason for killing off Maude was to increase ratings for The Simpsons during the February sweeps.
 To bring in even more viewers for the broadcast, the Simpsons producers chose not to reveal beforehand who the character that would be killed off was to create speculation.
 Fox also decided not to send out screener tapes to television critics to keep it a secret.
 However, according to an article in the Contra Costa Times that was published on the day the episode aired, "all the advance rumors suggest that Ned Flanders' wife, Maude, should watch her back."
 The revelation of the episode's title, "Alone Again, Natura-Diddly", was one of the reasons that the media and many people suspected Maude.
 As The Post-Standards William LaRue writes, "diddly" is the "familiar greeting of Maude's husband, Ned Flanders."
 Roswell's announced departure strengthened this suspicion.